Introduction

 Here we Consider some main features points which explain the difference between Grid Computing and Cloud Computing

-Gid Computing | Cloud Computing |
+| Grid Computing | Cloud Computing |

-Grid Computing operates on a distributed architecture. | Cloud Computing is based on client-server architecture. |
+| Operates on a distributed architecture | Based on client-server architecture |

-Grid Computing manages resources through a collaborative pattern. | In Cloud Computing, resources are managed centrally. |
+| Manages resources through a collaborative pattern | Resources are managed centrally |

-Grid Computing is less flexible than cloud computing | Cloud Computing offers more flexibility than Grid Computing. |
+| Less flexible than cloud computing | Offers more flexibility than Grid Computing |

-In grid computing, users don’t have to pay to use it. | In cloud computing, users pay as per usage of services |
+| Users don't have to pay to use it | Users pay as per usage of services |

-Read More- CPU Virtualization in Cloud Computing
+Read More - CPU Virtualization in Cloud Computing

 Conclusion